signumsoftware/framework/Signum.Engine/Schema/EntityEvents.md

 }
 ```

-Use `FilterQuery` to filter all the queries implicitly, the was Authorization module and Isolation module do it.
+Use `FilterQuery` to filter all the queries implicitly, the way Authorization and Isolation module do it.

 `FilterQuery` takes effects in all queries of the LINQ provider, including simple `Database.Retrieve`, `UnsafeDelete`, `UnsafeUpdate`, `UnsafeInsert`, etc..

 When executing `Database.MListQuery<E, V>()`, will be automatically filtered based in the `FilterQuery` event of the `Parent` property (generic argument `E`).

-`InMemoryFunction` is an in.memory
+`InMemoryFunction` is a function that can be executed in-memory to test for whether a object is visible or not.
+This is usuefull for filtering out entities in in-memory caches.

 ## PreUnsafeDelete